HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Committed Type Object
 *********************

 In the HDF data model the committed type object is used to provide types that can be shared among datasets and attributes.
-In addition, the committed type may contain its own attributes as well.
+The committed type may contain attributes.
 The object store schema provides keys that describe the type as well as a key/value collection for attributes.

 Committed Type Key
 ------------------